D3mianGianoz/Advanced_Database/README.md

 # Progetto Unito MAADB

-Repository for the MAADB exam's projects, session 2020-2021.
-Developed with love by Damiano Gianotti and Lorenzo Tabasso.
+Repository for the Advanced Database Models and Architectures (MAADB 🇮🇹) exam's projects, session 2020-2021.
+Developed with love ❤ by Damiano Gianotti and Lorenzo Tabasso.

+#### This project is concerned with sentiment analysis: extrating text and emoij from 60000+ tweets while comparing two different DBMS solutions: MariaDB(SQL) and MongoDB(NoSQL)

 ## Installation

-In this project we used Docker and Python.
+In ordert to run this project you need to valid Docker and Python installation

 ### Docker